brefphp/bref/docs/environment/performances.md

 In other words, **more memory means a more powerful CPU**.
 A 1024M lambda has a CPU 2 times more powerful than a 512M lambda.

-From 64M to 1,792M, applications run with one CPU (1,792M gives 1 full CPU).
-From 1,856M to 3,008M, applications run with 2 CPU.
+From 64M to 1,792M, applications run with up to one CPU (1,792M gives 1 full CPU).
+From 1,856M to 3,008M, applications run with 2 CPU (3,008M gives 2 full CPU).
 However, since PHP is single threaded and one lambda handles only 1 request at a time, using 2 CPU usually does not provide any benefit.

 **It is recommended to use 1024M** for PHP applications, or at least to start with that.
-This is what Serverless configures by default.
+This is what Serverless configures by default so there is nothing to do.

 To customize the amount of memory, set the `memory` option in `serverless.yml`: